virgilcj/LexiCrypt/README.md

 **LexiCrypt** is a shellcode obfuscation and encoding tool that transforms raw shellcode bytes into a "lexicon" of words derived from file names on a target system directory.
 The resulting encoded output can then be embedded into a code template in various programming languages (e.g., C++, Rust, C#, Go, VBScript/WScript).
 This approach can help disguise shellcode and potentially bypass naive detection mechanisms.

-**Note:** *This tool is intended to be compiled and executed on Windows platforms only.* It relies heavily on Windows-specific API calls and directory structures.
+**Note:** *This tool is intended to be compiled and executed on Windows platforms only.* It relies heavily on Windows-specific directories.
+Plans to add linux support and feeding the tool a custom wordlist are on the to-do list.

 ## How It Works